abdullahihsan3/abdullahihsan3/README.md

 ## 👋 Hi there!
 My Name is Abdullah Ihsan

 - 👨‍💻 I'm a Mobile Application Developer from Islamabad, Pakistan.
-- 🏫 Bachelors in Software Engineering from FAST-NUCES Islamabad.
+- 🏫 Bachelors in Computer Science from FAST-NUCES Islamabad.
 - 👀 I work mainly in Flutter, Swift, SwiftUI and Java.
 - 🚀 I’m currently exploring Swift and SwiftUI.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/abdullah-ihsan-187aa819b/) | [Email](mailto:abdullah.ihsan3@gmail.com).